alters-mit/sticky_mitten_avatar/Documentation/avatar.md

 | object_id | The ID of the target object. |
 | bounds | Bounds output data. |

-_Returns:_  A list of commands to begin bending the arm and the arm doing the pick-up action.
+_Returns:_  Tuple: A list of commands; the arm and the arm doing the pick-up action; and the target position.

 ***